-This Amiga release is really unique.
-Where Time Stood Still is an isometric arcade adventure game developed by Denton Designs and published by Ocean Software in 1987 *exclusively* for ZX Spectrum 128K, Atari ST and MS-DOS.
+Where Time Stood Still is an isometric arcade adventure game developed by Denton Designs and published by Ocean Software in 1987 *exclusively* for ZX Spectrum 128K, Atari ST, and MS-DOS.

 The plot is based heavily on the 1974 film "The Land That Time Forgot" and other Lost World books/movies.
-The passengers of a plane crash land in an uncharted area only to discover it is inhabited by dinosaurs and primitive humans.
-The object of the game is to keep your crew of four alive through all the dangers the area has to offer.
-Threats lurk around every corner and you will need to be quick on your feet to get past them.
-The game randomizes with each playthrough so you won’t encounter the same things in the same places.
-Each party member has their own strengths and weaknesses that shape the ways in which you deal with them.
-The crew can collect weapons and other useful items to aid in their bid for survival and will also encounter friendly natives.
-Do your job as leader and you will lead these hapless folks to safety.
-If you’re feeling a little evil, you can abandon everyone and leave them to their fate since only one party member is required to continue.
+The passengers of a plane crash land in an uncharted area only to discover dinosaurs and primitive humans inhabit it.
+The game's object is to keep your crew of four alive through all the dangers the site has to offer.
+Threats lurk around every corner, and you must be quick on your feet to get past them.
+The game randomizes with each playthrough, with random levels like Diablo, so you won't encounter the same things in the same places.
+Each party member has their strengths and weaknesses that shape how you deal with them.
+The crew can collect weapons and other valuable items to aid in their bid for survival and will also encounter friendly natives.
+Do your job as a leader, and you will lead these hapless folks to safety.
+If you're feeling a little evil, you can abandon everyone and leave them to their fate since only one party member is required to continue.

 So, what's this Amiga version?
-As I said, Where Time Stood Still was never released for the Commodore platform, but in 2014 a developer named Galahad, with a group of other fans, decided to create an Amiga version.
-Starting from the Atari ST code, they were able to port the game, improving the music and adding a introduction using the comic book style adverts, not counting the bug fixes.
+As I said, Where Time Stood Still was never released for the Commodore platform, but in 2014 a developer named Galahad, with a group of other fans decided to create an Amiga version.
+Starting from the Atari ST code, they were able to port the game, improve the music and add an introduction using the comic book style adverts - not counting the bug fixes.
 The result is an Amiga version, developed 27 years later, that can run both on real hardware and emulators.
-It's an amazing job that GamesNostalgia is happy to distribute.
+It's a fantastic job that GamesNostalgia is happy to distribute.
 Don't miss it!

 Review by: Tasha